heykinchan/ai-gym-trainer/README.md

 # 🏋️‍♂️ Smart AI Personal Trainer for Gym

 This repository contains the implementation of a smart AI-driven personal trainer system for a gym environment.
-Developed for the ELEC5620 project, this application integrates AI agent-based decision making, posture monitoring, real-time feedback, gym equipment usage analytics, and user-specific training support.
+This application integrates AI agent-based decision making, posture monitoring, real-time feedback, gym equipment usage analytics, and user-specific training support.

 ---